-A few of us were catching up at our high school class reunion, wondering if any of our classmates were in the military.
-Immediately after the words “I am military” left my lips, a response from another classmate came swiftly.
-“You’re not military.
+While a few of us were catching up at a class reunion, the question arose of whether or not any of our classmates were in the military.
+Immediately after the words “I am military” left my lips, a response from another classmate came swiftly; “You’re not military.
 Your husband is military.”

 Until that moment I never questioned whether or not I was in the military.
-In many of my responses about our family, I’ve often said the words “We’re military.”
+In many of my responses about our family, I’ve often said the words “we’re military.”
 They flowed from my mouth with the same absolute truth as did my own name.
-We are military.
+“We’re military.”

 For 26 years I have been married to a service member, so for 26 years I have been part of the military.